jameshfisher/jameshfisher.com/_posts/2020-01-01-what-cookies-are-sent-in-an-http-request.md

 ---
-title: "What cookies are sent in an HTTP request?"
+title: What cookies are sent in an HTTP request?
-tags: ["programming", "web"]
+tags:
+  - programming
+  - web
 draft: true
 ---